biosimulators/Biosimulators_XPP/docs-src/tutorial.rst

 Simulation experiments (SED-ML, KISAO)
 ++++++++++++++++++++++++++++++++++++++

 BioSimulators-XPP can execute simulation experiments encoded in SED-ML, using KiSAO to indicate specific algorithms and their parameters.
-Information about the algorithms (KiSAO terms), algorithm parameters (KiSAO terms), and outputs (XML XPaths for variables) supported by BioSimulators-XPP is available from the `BioSimulators registry <https://biosimulators.org/simulators/xpp>`_.
+Information about the algorithms (KiSAO terms), algorithm parameters (KiSAO terms), and outputs (names for variables) supported by BioSimulators-XPP is available from the `BioSimulators registry <https://biosimulators.org/simulators/xpp>`_.

 Example COMBINE/OMEX archives
 +++++++++++++++++++++++++++++

-Examples of COMBINE/OMEX archives for logical simulations which BioSimulators-XPP can execute are available in the `BioSimulators test suite <https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples>`_.
+Examples of COMBINE/OMEX archives for simulations which BioSimulators-XPP can execute are available in the `BioSimulators test suite <https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples>`_.

 Command-line program